Tax-free accounts are almost eight years old and I want to look into the actual impact of paying no tax on a long-term investment.

 Your mileage may vary depending on age or returns.
 The spreadsheet is here so you can fiddle to your heart’s content to find out what your own situation would be.

-The reality remains, the tax-free accounts have serious benefits and we need to be taking advantage of them as much as we can every year.
+The reality remains, tax-free accounts have serious benefits and we need to be taking advantage of them as much as we can every year.

 Wealthy Maths blog